 Closing air vents in the home to save energy is a longstanding energy-saving theory.
 As spring turns toward summer, in some households shutting air vents in rooms that won’t be occupied during the season to prevent wasted energy is a yearly tradition.
 And why not?
 It makes perfect sense not to route expensive conditioned air into empty rooms.
 That’s what most people thought until scientists at the Lawrence Berkeley National Laboratories decided to settle the matter in 2003.
 What was once common knowledge now turns out to be something closer to an urban legend.
-Research shows that closing air vents not only doesn’t save energy, it may actually increase operating costs.
+Research shows that closing air vents not only doesn’t save energy, but may also actually increase operating costs.
 Another energy-saving myth bites the dust.

 The misconception about closing air vents probably got started back in the day when homes were uninsulated and leaked air like a hay barn.
 Today, however, residences typically have several inches of insulation inside walls and a foot or more in the attic.
 In addition, homes are built to high standards of airtightness.
-The heating and cooling system that keeps these homes comfortable is designed to deliver a precisely calibrated volume of air to meet the structure’s heating or cooling load requirement.
+The heating and air conditioning repair Phoenix that keeps these homes comfortable is designed to deliver a precisely calibrated volume of air to meet the structure’s heating or cooling load requirement.
 System capacity and ductwork design calculations are made under the assumption that air passageways to each room will remain unobstructed.
-When one or more supply vents are closed, a Pandora’s box of potential dysfunction opens.
+When one or more supply vents are closed, Pandora’s box of potential dysfunction opens.

 Here’s a rundown on some of the reasons why closing air vents to save energy is an idea whose time has come — and gone: